 Egotism is also reflected in how civilisations read art—art signifies an expression of personality.
 However, the peculiarity of art is precisely related to the absence of the self and personality.
 What makes art universal is that art is a means to show things without self-centeredness.
 The core of art is always selfless and unbiased.
 Even though artists sign their works, “the art” itself is not about a personal creation.
 The most enduring part of art is not what the artists do; it is what they find.
 That is what creativity means: it has nothing to do with willpower.
 An artist is a psychic who receives reality as such.
 Equally, the core of art is not the ability to master techniques but the sensitivity to bring out the world beyond the reach of ordinary people, i.e., people with a mental genetic defect.
 Art is something a child or teen can’t even understand.
 Art, like religion, is entirely a matter for adults.
 No matter how theoretical the possibility, only adults have the opportunity to understand what it is to live without a self.

 A woman’s bust against a blue background.
-Picasso is an excellent example of the fact that art is a matter for adults.
+Picasso is an excellent example of the fact that art—as well as religion—is a matter for adults only.
 Picasso’s art tries to show the world without the ego.